How to Create Single Post Templates in WordPress (With and Without Coding)

 (Check out step-by-step video tutorial above)

 This solution uses the Beaver Builder editor to create the templates (which are called Themer layouts to distinguish them from all the other kinds of templates), so it’s very easy to master.
-Beaver Themer is priced at $147 per year, and we also offer a 40 percent renewal discount on all our products.
-You’ll need to have a premium version of the Beaver Builder plugin in order to use the add-on.
+Beaver Themer is included with the purchase of any Beaver Builder premium plan.

 While Beaver Builder and Beaver Themer work best when used in combination with the Beaver Builder Theme, they’re compatible with most other WordPress themes as well.
 Therefore, you shouldn’t have a problem using our tools to modify your site with its existing theme.